tnscorcoran/3scale-api-catalog-setup/README.md

 First, get your 3scale domain.
 With SaaS it's the portion of your Admin URL between *http://* and *-admin.3scale.net*. e.g. with *https://plugin-admin.3scale.net* it's *plugin*
 With On Prem, it's the portion of your Admin URL between *http://* and the dot preceding the start of your host or IP. e.g. with *https://3scale-admin.amp.52.15.150.46.nip.io* it's *3scale-admin.amp*.
 We'll refer to this as your *3scale-domain*.
-Next, get your 3scale Access token (used to create gateway).
+Next, get your 3scale Access token (used to initialize the CLI).
 Go to Gear sign - Personal Settings - Tokens
 ![01-threescale-accesstoken-1](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/05-threescale-accesstoken-1.png)

 Add Access token